arcanemachine/traefik-generic/README.md

       - example: `DOCKER_HOST="/var/run/user/1000/podman/podman.sock"`
         - If not set, the `compose.yaml` file will assume the socket is located in `/var/run/docker.sock`
           - This is the standard location of the Docker socket file.
-  - A sample config can be created by running `./templates/dotenv.GENERATOR --default`
+  - A sample config can be created by running `./dotenv-generate.sh`.
-    - The output of this command can be piped to `.env`
-- Set up your Traefik configuration in `./volumes/etc/traefik.yml`
+- Set up your Traefik configuration:
-  - A sample config can be created by running `./templates/traefik.yml.GENERATOR`
-    - You must specify `local` or `remote` as the first positional argument.
-    - The output of this command can be piped to `./volumes/etc/traefik.yml`.
+  - `local` configuration: `./etc/local/traefik.yml`
+  - `remote` configuration: `./etc/remote/traefik.yml`
 - Start the containers with the desired environment:
+  - Docker:
+    - `local` configuration: `docker compose -f compose.yaml -f compose.config-local.yaml up`
-  - Docker: `docker compose -f compose.yaml -f compose.config-[local|remote].yaml up`
+    - `remote` configuration: `docker compose -f compose.yaml -f compose.config-remote.yaml up`
+  - Podman:
+    - `local` configuration: `docker-compose -H unix:$(podman info --format '{{.Host.RemoteSocket.Path}}') -f compose.yaml -f compose.config-local.yaml up`
-  - Podman: `podman-compose -f compose.yaml -f compose.config-[local|remote].yaml up`
+    - `remote` configuration: `docker-compose -H unix:$(podman info --format '{{.Host.RemoteSocket.Path}}') -f compose.yaml -f compose.config-remote.yaml up`

 ### Differences Between `local` and `remote` Configuration

 #### Local

-A local environment is an environment which is not exposed directly to the Internet (ie. during development).
+The default local configuration should be used in an environment which is not exposed directly to the Internet (ie. during development).

 By default, the `local` configuration: